Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 ICRAA/CCRAA

-According to a 2018 California Supreme Court ruling known as Connor v.
-First Student, Inc., both the Investigative Consumer Reporting Agencies Act (ICRAA) and the Consumer Credit Reporting Agencies Act (CCRAA) now apply to certain employer background checks.
+According to a 2018 California Supreme Court ruling affirming the Court of Appeals’ decision in Connor v.
+First Student, Inc., 239 Cal.App.4th 526 (2015), both the Investigative Consumer Reporting Agencies Act (ICRAA) and the Consumer Credit Reporting Agencies Act (CCRAA) now apply to certain employer background checks.

 Because of this, employers may need to comply with both laws, in addition to ensuring their background checks remain compliant with all applicable federal and state laws.